Training for Amazon EC2 - AWS Deep Learning Containers

 PyTorch distributed GPU training with NVIDIA Apex

 NVIDIA Apex is a PyTorch extension with utilities for mixed precision and distributed training.
-For more information on the utilities offered with Apex, see the NVIDIA Apex website.
+For more information about the utilities offered with Apex, see the NVIDIA Apex website.
 Apex is currently supported by Amazon EC2 instances in the following families:

 To begin distributed training using NVIDIA Apex, run the following in the terminal of the GPU training container.
 This example requires at least two GPUs on your Amazon EC2 instance to run parallel distributed training.